15 Activities for Toddlers at Home

 Backyard Picnic

-Kite flying
+Kite Flying

 Nature Play

 Whatever keeps toddlers busy is a fun activity for them.
-Let them wear their gumboots and jump on the puddles if any.
+Let them wear their gumboots and jump on the puddles, if any.
 Active games keep your kids alert.

 Bike Riding

 Children from the age of two can ride a bike.
 Bike riding is fun and great motor activity.
-If you have a backyard, then your little ones can enjoy their ride there.
+If you have a backyard, your little ones can enjoy their ride there.
 It’s safer than out in the wild or on the road.

-Non-messy Fun Activities for Toddlers At Home
+Non-messy Fun Activities for Toddlers at Home

 Indoor toddler activities can be messy, and not everyone can clean up after the kids.
 If you prefer non-messy indoor activities, the options below will serve you right.

-Building blocks
+Building Blocks

 Building blocks are some of the safest materials for toddler indoor activities.
 They come in different colors, shapes, and sizes.